Oral History Interview with Shanti Shah

 BIOGRAPHICAL INFORMATION: Shanti Shah was born in India and immigrated to the U.S. as an adult.
 She is one of the original founders of SILC and has served as a teacher, administrator and board member.
 SUBJECTS DISCUSSED: Personal background; participation in SILC; experiences as a teacher, language instruction; facilitating outdoor activities; establishing SILC; first day; motivation; music instruction; enrollment changes; teaching methods; curriculum development; challenges and rewards of teaching; geography instruction; volunteers; organizational changes; social connections; outreach to adopted children; Festival of Nations; contributions of SILC to Indian community.

 Holding Institution: Minnesota Historical Society

-Collection: India Association of Minnesota Oral History Project
+Collection: School of India for Languages and Culture (SILC) Oral History Project

 * This digital object may not be sold or redistributed, copied or distributed as a photograph, electronic file, or any other media without express written consent from the copyright holder and the South Asian American Digital Archive (SAADA).
 The user is responsible for all issues of copyright.
 If you are the rightful copyright holder of this item and its use online constitutes an infringement of your copyright, please contact us by email at firstname.lastname@example.org to discuss its removal from the archive.